nikoyee/weather/README.md

 ## Weather
 Weather App is my first introduction app using the react-native framework.

-This project is not finished and still lacks a several features like fetching live weather data.
+I am 75% finished!
+Great experience so far.

 ## To Do
-* Correctly output the date + time of each weather box
+* Fetch calls to Weather API
-* Create rows that represent a day of the week
+* AsyncStorage of the payload from the API
-* A row will be a slider where a user can swipe left or right to see the weather per 3 hours of the day
-* Be able to fetch and update the weather data via pulling down on the screen by the user
+* PullDown gesture to check if data is updated

 ## ScreenShot